Refund a Donation

 - Confirm

 The system processes the refund through Finix for card-present and online card transactions.
-For check or cash, the refund is recorded in Ayuna but you handle the actual money movement (issuing a check, etc.) outside the system.
+For check, cash, or ACH, the refund is recorded in Ayuna but you handle the actual money movement (issuing a check, sending a wire, etc.) outside the system.
+ACH-specific guidance is above.

 What happens behind the scenes